ViktorHaag/old-huron-archive/content/posts/rendan-bardle.rst

 date = 2018-12-23
 description = """
-For the first time in many years, it looks like I will have the opportunity to play some Traveller.
+For the first time in many years, it looks like I will have the opportunity to play some _Traveller_.
 James Maliszewski seems set to start up another regular game set in his *Ripheus Sector* setting, and I have engaged to play in it.
-Pulling out my little black books from the gaming shelf and warming up my dice, I built my first Traveller character in a long time: what fell out was Army Colonel Rendan Bardle.
+Pulling out my little black books from the gaming shelf and warming up my dice, I built my first _Traveller_ character in a long time: what fell out was Army Colonel Rendan Bardle.
 """
 categories = ["rpg", "traveller"]